kubernetes-retired/kubernetes-anywhere/README.md

 # Weaving Kubernetes Anywhere

 Weave lets you run Kubernetes clusters anywhere without configuration changes.
+It is by far the easiest way to get started on a single machine, and later scale-out to any infrastructure seemlestly.

 Having deployed Kubernetes over Weave Net, you can rely 100% on cloud portability, thanks to Weave being an L2 network.